 We are also proud to have worked with the City of Greensburg to provide financial assistance for these downtown projects:

-Alma Leo Taylor was born March 23, 1902 in Portland, IN to William J. and Johanna Adelman Leo; she had one older sister, Hattie, and younger siblings Clyde, Edna, Elsie, and Lillian.
-By 1904 the family had moved to Greensburg, IN.
+Alma Leo Taylor was born on March 23, 1902, in Portland, IN, to William J. and Johanna Adelman Leo.
+She had one older sister, Hattie, along with younger siblings Clyde, Edna, Elsie, and Lillian.
+By 1904, the family had moved to Greensburg, IN.

-Alma graduated from Greensburg High School in 1920; she spent several years working a variety of secretarial positions in Indianapolis.
-On May 22, 1946 she married Earl J. Taylor and together they moved to his farm just north of Greensburg, outside of Sandusky.
+Alma graduated from Greensburg High School in 1920.
+She spent several years working in a variety of secretarial positions in Indianapolis.
+On May 22, 1946, she married Earl J. Taylor and together moved to his farm just north of Greensburg, outside of Sandusky.
 The Taylor’s were very involved in the community, participating in local political events and were members of the local Elks Club.